 In December 2020, we declared (i) a regular cash dividend of \$0.35 per share of our common stock, relating to the period since our inception through the fourth quarter of 2020, to be paid on December 30, 2020 to stockholders of record as of December 23, 2020 and (ii) a special cash dividend of approximately \$0.26 per share of our common stock to be paid on December 30, 2020 to stockholders of record as of December 23, 2020.
-The total amount of the regular cash dividend payment and the special cash dividend payment was approximately \$2.2 million and \$1.6 million, respectively.
-In March 2021, we declared a regular cash dividend of \$0.36 per share of our common stock, relating to the first quarter of 2021, to be paid on March 31, 2021 to stockholders of record as of March 15, 2021.
-The aggregate amount of the March 2021 regular cash dividend payment will be approximately \$2.2 million.
+The total amount of the regular cash dividend payment and the special cash dividend payment will be \$2.2 million and \$1.6 million, respectively.
 The payment of these dividends, including the special cash dividend, is not indicative of our ability to pay such dividends in the future.